-Solveig Nilsen-Goodin is passionate about offering spiritual direction, support and accompaniment for leaders, activists, organizers, healers, and anyone longing to heal-the-whole on any level.
+Solveig Nilsen-Goodin, M. Div., offers spiritual direction and coaching, support and accompaniment for leaders, activists, organizers, healers, and anyone longing to heal-the-whole on any level.

 Why?
 Because these are the sounds of the earth’s immune system waking up: your sacred aching for wholeness, your divine longing for justice, and your holy daring to let the Wild Spirit lead you in bringing your fullest self to this great healing work.